AMC Entertainment (NYSE:AMC) stock has reached a max cost to borrow of more than 1,000% (1.03k%), per Ortex data.

 Why Does AMC Stock Keep Getting Shorted?

-AMC Entertainment continues to get plummeted by Wall Street, but why?
+AMC Entertainment continues to be a strong target by Wall Street, but why?

 Movie theatres are no longer dead, and AMC Entertainment is no longer on the brink of going bankrupt.